xw-TAN/MPV-PAR-approach/README.md

   - "Raw-Datasets" contains all unprocessed information measured by total six IMUs, including orientations and joint angles that are computed with built-in algorithm in MR3.14 software (Noraxon USA Inc., USA).

   - "Datasets" only includes bilateral global thigh angle (thigh angle with respect to the vertical) and corresponding time instant.
-Further, global thigh angles for stair ascent and stair descent have also been separated from one timeline/file (Since these two activities are performed alternately and repeatly, extra effort is needed to separate them into two files).
+Further, global thigh angles for stair ascent and stair descent have also been separated from their timeline/file (Since these two activities are performed alternately, extra effort is needed to separate them into two files in order to classify them individually).

 ## Dataset Description